dataforseo/TypeScriptClient/docs/interfaces/ITableContent.md

 > `optional` **header**: [`TableContentItemInfo`](../classes/TableContentItemInfo.md)[]

-parsed content of the header
+content of the header of the table

 #### Defined in

-main.ts:165701
+main.ts:161631